devmehq/phone-number-validator-js/README.md

 To purchase a license for uses not authorized by BSL, please contact us at [sales@dev.me](mailto:sales@dev.me?subject=Interested%20in%20phone-number-validator-js%20commercial%20license).

-## Self-hosting - installation and usage instructions
+## installation and usage instructions

 ## Installation